 - Encourage your employees to provide feedback openly, and actually value their opinion.
 It’s important to create an environment where employees feel they can express themselves and share creative ideas.
 Be sure to listen without being critical or shooting down suggestions.
 By making them part of the solution, employees become more engaged in the mission.

 - Make sure employees have a chance to recharge.
 This can mean ensuring they take time off and vacations throughout the year or giving season, or allowing them a few mental health days, no questions asked.
 Equally as important, make sure your employees know their work will be taken care of while they’re out.
 Nothing kills a vacation more than knowing you’re coming back to a full inbox and a too long to-do list.

 - Provide mentorship and coaching for professional growth.
 Employees want to know that they can grow within your organization.
 By providing training, coaching, or allowing them to take on additional responsibilities within the organization, it provides an opportunity for professional growth.
 Stagnation can be a morale killer, but having a path forward can lead to greater engagement.

 - Give praise for a job well done.
 Kudos doesn’t have to come in the form of bonuses or gift cards.
 Simply saying “thank you” and “great job” goes a long way in letting your employees know that their work matters.
 We often spend time focused on goals and deadlines that we fail to give recognition when major milestones, goals or deadlines are achieved.
 Make recognition an organization-wide priority - it doesn’t just need to come from managers.

-First post in series - read: Drive Donor Engagement by Mastering Employee 1x1s at Your Org
+Second post in series: Drive Donor Engagement by Mastering Employee 1x1s at Your Org

 Melissa White has 8+ years of HR experience, with a focus on recruiting and talent acquisition.
 She has a Masters in Human Resources and her PHR (Professional in Human Resources) certification.